l337f00l/ap-hint-discord/README.md

 A public thread is visible to everyone who can see the hints channel.
 A private thread is only visible to the players involved in that hint (and server admins).
 Private threads are created automatically when both the finder and the receiver have registered.

 **I registered but I'm not getting pinged.
 What's wrong?**
 Make sure the slot name you registered matches exactly what's shown on the archipelago.gg room page.
-It's case-insensitive but spelling must be exact.
+It's case-sensitive and spelling must be exact.
 You can re-register at any time to correct it.

 **Only one of us is registered — will we get a private thread?**
 No. Private threads are only created when both players in a hint are registered.
 If only one player is registered, you'll get a public thread and the registered player will be pinged.
 They can then manually tag the unregistered player in the thread.